tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 ### CertificateVerify

 This message is used to provide explicit proof that an endpoint possesses the private key corresponding to its certificate.
+The definition for TLS 1.3 is:

        struct {
           SignatureScheme algorithm;